Using OpenAI-compatible API calls via the LLM Mesh#

 Tip

-In case you need find the LLM ID, there’s a standard way to look up all available LLM Mesh configured APIs using the dataiku client.
+In case you need to find the LLM ID, there’s a standard way to look up all available LLM Mesh configured APIs using the dataiku client.
 Use the project.list_llms() method and note down the OpenAI model you want to use.
 It will look something like openai:CONNECTION-NAME:MODEL-NAME.

 Making requests to OpenAI via LLM Mesh#